So, Argentina? What do you actually know about Argentina?

 10) There are two different 100 pesos notes; one with the iconic Evita Peron (more about her later on), and one with Julio Argentino Roca a politician and military man and twice Argentina’s president in the 1880s.

-11) In 2016 a 500 pesos note was introduced, however the cash machines from where people pay their bills still only accepts up to 100 pesos notes… Kind of (very) annoying getting 500 pesos notes out of the ATM but having to find a place to exchange to 100 pesos notes to be able to pay ones bill.
+11) In 2016 a 500 pesos note was introduced, however, the cash machines from where people pay their bills still only accept up to 100 pesos notes… Kind of (very) annoying getting 500 pesos notes out of the ATM but having to find a place to exchange to 100 pesos notes to be able to pay one’s bill.